joelaolowu/SimplifyIAM-portfolio/README.md

-Accessing my Lab Server
+I Access my Lab Server through SSH Access

-Through SSH Access

 SSH is built into both Windows and Mac.
-No additional software needed.
+No additional software needed for SSH.

-Windows — open PowerShell or Command Prompt:
+for Windows — open PowerShell or Command Prompt:

 ssh labuser@[SERVER IP]
-password is [SSH PASSWORD] for now unless i change it.
+password is [SSH PASSWORD] .

-Mac — open Terminal:
+for Mac — open Terminal:

 ssh labuser@[SERVER IP]

 password for labuser: [SSH PASSWORD]

-On first login you will be prompted to accept the server's fingerprint — type yes and press Enter.
+On first login i am prompted to accept the server's fingerprint —so i type yes and press Enter.

-Checking Service Status
+For Checking Service Status on the IGA, Connected makeshift HR platform and LDAP,

-Run these after login to confirm everything is running:
+I run these bash commands after login to confirm everything is running:

-bash

 # Status of all SimplifyIAM components
 sudo /opt/simplifyiam/status-lab.sh